andrei-tatar/node-red-contrib-smartnora/doc/nodes/sprinkler/README.md

 Input/output payload is an object with the following properties:
-- `on` - boolean: true/false, default: false.
-Indicates if the fan is on
 - `online` - boolean: true/false, default: true.
 Flag that indicates if a device is online.

 When `Start/Stop` trait is enabled: